 Note that the tagging algorithm evaluates the content itself and doesn’t consider the information on your profile.
 The other important metric is the quality and relevance of your content.
 Keep reading.

-Tell the Pulse team about your great post
+Notify LinkedIn’s Pulse team about your new post

 Create content for busy professionals

 LinkedIn is populated by busy professionals such as executives and entrepreneurs and they want to learn and get better and smarter every day.
 Keep your content focused on professional topics such as career advice, self-improvement and business advice.
 LinkedIn also recommends you focus your content on: